Associate Team

 Vladyslav Shapoval

-Doctoral Researcher at the University of Almería and a recipient of a predoctoral contract (PPIT 2024/2025, CPRE2024-055) in the Department of Philology.
+PhD student at the University of Almería and a recipient of a predoctoral contract (PPIT 2024/2025, CPRE2024-055) in the Department of Philology.
 Shapoval is a member of the Women, Literature, and Society (HUM-874) research group and the Communication and Society Research Centre (CySOC).
 Additionally, he is involved in the Research Project “Trans-formations: Queer Practices of Use and Embodiment in Post-9/11 Narratives in English” (Trans-use, PID2023-146450NB-I00).
+His research focuses on queer immigration literature, autobiographical works, memoirs, and discourse analysis.
+Shapoval was also awarded the Global Undergraduate Exchange Program scholarship sponsored by the United States Department of State, which he completed at the University of Houston-Victoria, USA.

 Isaac Clewes